 about the celebration

-This April marks the 20th anniversary of National Poetry Month, which was inaugurated by the Academy of American Poets in 1996.
+This April marked the 20th anniversary of National Poetry Month, which was inaugurated by the Academy of American Poets in 1996.
 Over the years, National Poetry Month has become the largest literary celebration in the world with schools, publishers, libraries, booksellers, and poets celebrating poetry’s vital place in our culture.

 Thank you for joining in the celebration by listing your events and attending other events in your community, displaying this year's poster, participating in Poem in Your Pocket Day, recommending the Dear Poet project to a young person, signing up to read a Poem-a-Day, and checking out 30 more ways to celebrate.